 The Bible as the Word of God.

 The Bible tells the universal story of creation, fall, redemption and new creation, and thereby shapes our worldview.
 We receive it as the word of God spoken through human authors, and believe it to be true and trustworthy in all it affirms.
 We depend upon it as the revelation of God’s identity, character, purposes and actions, and submit to it as supremely and uniquely authoritative for our belief and behavior.
+We believe that the Scriptures of the Old and New Testament are verbally inspired of God, and they are the supreme and final authority for faith and life.

 God as Creator.